 Yoga’s main mission is to serve as a mindfulness practice – with the goal of nudging you back into touch with that unique, beautiful soul residing inside of you – a soul which is here on this planet to grow into its best and truest state of being.

-With this in mind, there’s a whole area of yoga dedicated solely – and soully – to simply doing “soul stretches.”
+But I digress….
+In this article I want to talk about the non-physical-stretchy yoga – the area of yoga dedicated solely – and soully – to simply doing “soul stretches.”

 This yoga mindfulness area is called the “10 Yamas and Niyamas.”